Mr. Stain on Junk Alley: Synopsis

 Mr. Stain is a street-dwelling vagabond who uncovers the mysterious and bizarre world of Junk Alley.
 Objects in the alley have magically come to life.
 Stain makes friends and along with them has adventures within the alley.
 The episodes usually start with him finding an odd object and an adventure ensues.
-The episodes are comic with some thought-provoking scenes.
+The episodes are comedic with some thought-provoking scenes.

 In episode eight Mr. Stain tries to help the robot to fly like a bird by using two rockets as a jet-pack.

 One touching episode is Heavenly Bird, where Stain discovers a bird in a cage and wants to eat it.
 After a riotous chase through the alley while he tries to capture the animal, Stain realizes that the bird is sad and dying.
 It just wants to see its tropical homeland.
 Stain works through the night to build a cardboard model of the bird's homeland and when the Heavenly Bird sees it, he thinks he's home and dies.
 Another episode, titled Toy Robot, is about a remote controlled toy that decides that it no longer wants to be a servant, but wants to fly like the birds it sees.
 Stain, being helpful, comes up with different ways of making the robot fly, with comically tragic results.
 The last episode is an epilogue to the series and is for half an hour.
 The story revolves around Stain who sees a woman living in a high rise apartment and immediately falls in love with her.
 After a few comic attempts to get to her, all of which fail, he accidentally switches places with the attractive Handsome Stain from his mirror.
 This Stain has no problems getting to the woman and seducing her.